Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 02: Two Pointers.md

 ## Triplet Sum Close to Target (medium)
 https://leetcode.com/problems/3sum-closest/

-> Given an array of unsorted numbers and a target number, find a <b>triplet in the array whose sum is as close to the target number as possible</b>, return the sum of the triplet.
+> Given an array of unsorted numbers and a `targetSum`, find a <b>triplet in the array whose sum is as close to the `targetSum` as possible</b>, return the sum of the triplet.
 If there are more than one such triplet, return the sum of the triplet with the smallest sum.

-This problem follows the <b>Two Pointers</b> pattern and is quite similar to <b>Triplet Sum to Zero</b>.
+This problem follows the <b>Two Pointers</b> pattern and is quite similar to <b>[Triplet Sum to Zero](#🌟-triplet-sum-to-zero-medium)</b>.

 We can follow a similar approach to iterate through the array, taking one number at a time.
-At every step, we will save the difference between the triplet and the target number, so that in the end, we can return the triplet with the closest sum.
+At every step, we will save the difference between the triplet and the `targetSum`, so that in the end, we can return the triplet with the closest sum.

 ````js
 function tripletSumCloseToTarget(arr, targetSum){